mjlemay/neonav-turbo/README.md

-# Turborepo react-native starter
+# N E O N A V   T U R B O

-This is an official starter Turborepo.
+This is a monorepo of turborepo using the with-react-native offical starter to bundle all NeoNav clients for web and mobile in to one repo.
+Simple, right?

 ## What's inside?